iswoody2/Ian_Portfolio_website/README.md

 -Version Control: Managed with Git/GitHub to track changes and updates.
 -No additional libraries or frameworks were used, ensuring a lightweight and efficient setup.

+📬 Contact

+If you have any questions, feel free to reach out via the contact form on my website or connect with me on social media.
+Links can be found in the footer of the site.

+Thank you for visiting my personal website! 💻🌟

 ✨ Impact

 This website aims to: